buchanankerswell/xtal-sttl/README.md

 3. Approximate settling velocity using Stokes' equation

+The app can be run locally by cloning this repository `git clone https://github.com/buchanankerswell/xtal-sttl` and running `app.R`.

+Alternatively, the app can be [run from a web browser]().

 ## Calculating Fluid Densities

 The program uses a spreadsheet interface to input fluid compositions, including water content.
 Just copy and paste data from another spreadsheet or `.tsv`.
 Toggle measurements on/off by clicking the `toggle all` button, or selecting the toggle cells and hitting `return`.